mike-french/triex/README.md

 ## Design

 The trie is built as a tree of independent processes.

+The implementation is based on the idea of _Process Oriented Programming:_
+* Algorithms are implemented using a fine-grain directed graph of independent share-nothing processes.
+* Processes communicate asynchronously by passing messages.
+* Process networks naturally run in parallel.

-Each process has:
+Each process (node) has:
-- flag to indicate if it is a matching terminal node
+- flag to indicate if it is a matching terminal state
-- map of characters to the next (child) process in the tree
+- map of matching characters to the next (child) process in the tree (outgoing edges)

+Note that partial/final strings are not stored in the nodes: nodes do not know the string or prefix that they match.

 Traversals of the tree are implemented as a sequence of messages propagating down one path within the tree.

 There are two kinds of traversals: _add_ and _match._

-The traversal messages contain a string.
+The traversal messages contain a source/target string.
 At each step of the traversal, one character is consumed from the head of the string.

-Each match is a single traversal, so it cannot be parallelized.
+Each addition or match is a single traversal, so it cannot be parallelized.

-TODO - spawn executor processes so each match is executed in parallel.
+Additions are blocking synchronous traversals.
+However, multiple match traversals can propagate concurrently, because all state is in the traversal messages, not in the nodes.

+### Optimization Note

+All leaf nodes are matching terminal nodes with no onward edges.
+So they are all equivalent, and could be implemented by a single process, with convergence of the tree (DAG).
+But that would make it difficult to extend the tree by adding new strings to the trie.

+In fact, all common suffices could be factored out and reused, which would be useful for common parts of speech
+(e.g. in English "-ed", "-ing", "-ly").
+However there is no obvious and efficient bidirectional way to build the trie (hmmm...
+TODO :)

 ## API

-There are 3 public functions:
+There are 4 public functions:
-- new: build a new empty trie
+- `new`: build a new empty trie
-- add: add a string to the trie
+- `add`: add one strings to the trie
-- match: test if a string is in the trie
+- `match`: test if a string is in the trie
+- `dump`: returns the tree structure

-`new` creates a new trie tuple containing a root node (process).
+`new` creates a new trie containing a root node (process).
+There is a variant that accepts a list of strings to add to the new trie.

 `add` adds one or more new strings to the trie.
 The api function initiates an _add_ traversal of the tree for each new string.